-Any of these symptoms in a person with CMD may indicate the need for assisted ventilation at night and even during the day.
+Any of these symptoms in a person with CMD may indicate the immediate need for assisted ventilation at night and even during the day.
 However, with proactive pulmonary care, an affected individual should never reach the point where they are experiencing these symptoms as a result of insufficient respiratory function.

-Another important function associated with the loss of respiratory function is the ability to cough and clear airway secretions efficiently.
+A vital function associated with the loss of respiratory function is the ability to cough and effectively clear airway secretions.

-Without the ability to cough effectively, there is an increased chance of respiratory infection or mucus plugging and collapse of lung segments.
+For affected individuals without the ability to effectively cough, there is an increased chance of respiratory infection or mucus plugging and collapse of lung segments.
 People with CMD often have a weak cough due to the same issues that cause breathing problems (weak muscles in the chest wall and diaphragm, contractures between the ribs, scoliosis).

 Surveillance and Intervention

 Surveillance of pulmonary function is critically important to catch early signs of breathing issues, and includes:

 Pulmonary Function Testing (PFT)

 Pulmonary Function Tests measure the efficiency of the respiratory system.
-Some important measures are Forced Vital Capacity (FVC), respiratory muscle strength and Cough Peak Flow (CPF).
+Key measures in CMD-affected individuals are Forced Vital Capacity (FVC) and Peak Cough Flow (PCF/CPF), and respiratory muscle strength tests.
 FVC measures the amount of air expelled during a forceful exhalation after filling the lungs with a much air as possible.
+CPF measures the strength of an individual’s cough.
 Respiratory muscle strength tests measure the maximal inspiratory or expiratory pressures that an individual can generate.
-CPF measures the strength of an individual’s cough.
-These measures provide useful information, particularly when initiated early in life, and tracked over time for any individual, allowing better determination of the course of progression, and allowing anticipation of future difficulties.
+These measures provide useful information, particularly when initiated early in life, and tracked over time, to determine the course of progression and anticipating future complications.

-It is ideal to perform PFTs both sitting and lying down, although not all centers can readily accommodate recumbent testing.
-The involvement of the diaphragm will be indicated in the difference in FVC between the sitting and supine positions.
-This test should be repeated annually to evaluate the rate of respiratory decline and intervene with additional testing and the appropriate treatments.
+Pulmonary Function Testing should be performed in both the sitting and supine positions.
+Diaphragmatic involvement will be indicated in the change in FVC between the two positions.
+This test should be repeated at least annually to evaluate the rate of respiratory decline and intervene with additional testing and the appropriate treatments.
 Pulmonary Function Testing should begin by age 5, even if no signs of breathing dysfunction are obvious.

-Because most symptoms of breathing dysfunction occur initially at night, it is important to assess for signs of hypoventilation while sleeping, through polysomnography, or sleep studies.
+Because most symptoms of breathing dysfunction occur initially while sleeping, it is important to assess for signs of hypoventilation.
 Sleep studies measure oxygen and carbon dioxide levels during sleep, and evaluate if there are any periods of apnea (pauses in breathing).
-These may indicate the need for non-invasive ventilation (BiPAP/ventilator) while sleeping and possibly during waking hours.
+These may indicate the need for ventilatory support through the use of BiPAP or a ventilator while sleeping.
 This test should be repeated annually to evaluate the rate of respiratory decline and to adjust the settings of the BiPAP or ventilator.

-If the PFT and Sleep Study indicate there has been a possible long term, untreated breathing problem, an Echocardiogram should be ordered to ensure there is no right-side heart strain as a result of the prolonged respiratory insufficiency.
+If Pulmonary Function Testing and Polysomnography indicate there may have been long term untreated breathing issues, an Echocardiogram should be ordered to ensure there is no evidence of right-side heart strain as a result of the prolonged respiratory insufficiency.

 Cough Assist Machine

-Regular use of a Cough Assist Machine or mechanical insufflation-exsufflation device can help expel mucous when the person with CMD cannot effectively do soon their own.
+Regular use of a Cough Assist Machine or mechanical insufflation-exsufflation device will help expel mucus when a CMD-affected individual cannot effectively do soon their own.
 As the name suggests, a Cough Assist machine enhances or augments a natural cough.
-The machine delivers a large volume of air (positive pressure) to maximally inflate the lungs.
-After achieving this, the machine reverses flow rapidly and briefly, simulating the rapid expiratory flow of a cough.
-While the settings can be finely adjusted for comfort, they should be determined by a skilled therapist or physician.
-Daily use of a Cough Assist machine can help keep airways clear and reduce the chance of respiratory infection, and can also offer a way to stretch chest muscles to help maintain compliance and breathing function.
+The machine delivers a large volume of air (positive pressure) to inflate the lungs.
+After achieving this, the machine reverses flow rapidly and briefly to simulate the expiratory flow of a cough.
+While machine settings can be finely adjusted for comfort, they should be determined by a skilled respiratory therapist or physician.
+Daily use of Cough Assist can help maintain clear airways and reduce the chance of respiratory infection, and can also offer a way to stretch chest muscles to help maintain compliance and breathing function.
 Many CMD-affected children and adults who use Cough Assist daily, report that breathing feels easier following treatment, and studies have shown that regular use may maintain and even sometimes improve breathing function.

-Individuals affected with any neuromuscular disorder as well as those they come into frequent contact with should get an annual flu shot.
+It is imperative that individuals affected with any neuromuscular disorder, as well as those they come into frequent contact with, get an annual flu shot.
 The injection version that contains a dead virus rather than the mist version that contains a live virus is recommended for both the affected individual and their families/care givers.
-The flu shot can take several weeks to take effect so it is important to obtain your flu shot as soon as possible, at the beginning of flu season.
+The flu shot can take several weeks to take effect so it is important to obtain your flu shot as early in the season as possible.

 Respiratory Function in Neuromuscular Conditions: